pgeu/pgeu-system/docs/confreg/schedule.md

 :   An integer representing how to sort the room.
 Lower values sorts earlier.

+Available days
+:   List the days that this room is available.
+If no day is specified, the room is made available on all days.
+If there are no registration days defined on the conference ,this field does not exist.
+This field is only used when building a schedule graphically, not during regular viewing.

 Comment
 :   An internal comment about this room, typically something like location and capacity of room.
 Only used internally, intended for